-There’s nothing quite like curling up in a cosy bed, sleeping peacefully for at least 8 hours, and waking up feeling well rested and refreshed.
+There’s nothing quite like curling up in a cozy bed, sleeping peacefully for at least 8 hours, and waking up feeling well-rested and refreshed.
 Most of us know how good it feels when we’re sleeping well, and how awful it can be when we’re not.
-Yet most adults nowadays aren’t sleeping nearly as much as we should be.
-But why is sleep so important?
+Yet most adults nowadays aren’t sleeping nearly as much as they should be.
+So, why is sleep important?

-The average American adult gets just 6 hours sleep a night, that’s a couple of hours less than is recommended by the International Sleep Foundation.
-And it’s not just the lack of sleep but the quality too, that is affecting our health, our mood, our looks, and even our bank balance.
+The average American adult gets just 6 hours of sleep a night.
+That’s a couple of hours less than is recommended by the International Sleep Foundation.
+And it’s not just the lack of sleep, but the quality too, that is affecting our health, our mood, our looks, and even our bank balance.

 Why Is Sleep Important For Good Health?